lukechn99/github-quickstart/intro_computer_networks/10_network_layer.md

 Key functions of the networking layer include forwarding and routing.

 ### The control Plane
 Network-wide logic, determine what needs to be in the routing table.
+Looks at how to colllect data for the routing table.
 Traditional routing algorithms vs software-defined networking.
 Shortest path to intelligent path.
 We are no longer routing data just based on IP address instead it will base it on other parts of the data.
 In traditional routing algorithms, routers use forwarding tables to decide what port to direct you towards next using header values.
 The worwarding table is based on the routing algorithm and the routing algorithm is based on the routing table.
 In Logically centralized control (not actually centralized), there is a remote controller that interacts with local agents.
 One flaw is that any changes that happen take a long time to become known over the population of routers.
 It travels by propagation and is limited by transmission speeds and distance.
 The logically centered controller has a global view that can see everything, which gives consistency to the network.